-In short, the narrative which follows tracks the political, constitutional, and religious history of England from the Papal Revolution of the eleventh century to the Puritan Revolution mid-seventeenth century.
-The of the main theme is described the "secularisation" conventionally as or "disenchantment" of the modern world.
+In short, the narrative which follows tracks the political, constitutional, and religious history of England from the Papal Revolution of the eleventh century to the Puritan Revolution of the midseventeenth century.
+The main theme is conventionally described as the "secularisation" or "disenchantment" of the modern world.
 Of course, that begs the question of what it means to live in an "enchanted" world.
 We preface our narrative, therefore, with a discussion of the primeval religion practiced by primitive peoples such as the pagan Anglo-Saxons.
 It may surprise many readers to learn that one of the main actors in the "secularization" story was the medieval papacy.